ItsJonQ/jonquach/src/about.md

 ---
 layout: "post"
 title: "About"
-topCaption: "Oh Hai There 😊"
+topCaption: "Shucks!
+You wanna know more about me? ❤️"
 lead: "I'm Q and I love improving experiences for people."
 ---

 I'm a self-taught _Designer / Developer_, with several years of experience in both (I started first with Design).
 I'm proficient in a handful of [coding languages](https://github.com/itsjonq), but my absolute fav. is CSS.

-> **I love CSS.** It's so wonderfully creative, expressively fun, generally mis-understood.
+> **I love CSS.** It's so wonderfully creative, expressively fun, and generally mis-understood.

 Having experience in design and development allows me to effectively make an impact in both disciplines.
 In other words, I make both sides happier and get along better, together.